Boris Johnson defies calls to quit despite ‘bitter and painful’ Gray report

 The report said the “senior leadership” in No 10 must “bear responsibility” for the culture which led to lockdown rules being broken at a series of events in 2020 and 2021.

-The Prime Minister faced fresh demands to resign after the report said the public would be “dismayed” by the behaviour uncovered.

-“The events that I investigated were attended by leaders in government.
-Many of these events should not have been allowed to happen,” Ms Gray said.
+Ms Gray added: “The events that I investigated were attended by leaders in Government.
+Many of these events should not have been allowed to happen.”

 But senior civil servant Ms Gray condemned the wider culture that had been allowed to develop under Mr Johnson’s leadership.

-She said some of the more junior officials who attended parties “believed that their involvement in some of these events was permitted given the attendance of senior leaders”.
+She said some junior officials who attended parties “believed that their involvement in some of these events was permitted given the attendance of senior leaders”.

-“The senior leadership at the centre, both political and official, must bear responsibility for this culture,” Ms Gray said.
+“The senior leadership at the centre, both political and official, must bear responsibility for this culture,” she added.

 “Many will be dismayed that behaviour of this kind took place on this scale at the heart of Government.